seifertd/tournament3/README.md

    `results.txt` file
 1. Run the scores report: `./pool -d mypool scores` until the first round is complete.
-1. Run your first possibilities report: `./pool -d mypool poss` and pass around the results via email, slack, discord or whatever.
+1. Run your first possibilities report as soon as your machine can handle it: `./pool -d mypool poss` and pass around the results via email, slack, discord or whatever.

 Scorers